-Article 6.7.5.3 requires, for straight tub girders, that the need for a full length internal lateral bracing system be investigated to ensure that deformation of the section (local stability of the flanges and global stability of the girder) are controlled during erection and deck casting.
+Article 6.7.5.3 requires, for straight tub girders, that the need for a full length internal lateral bracing system be investigated to ensure that deformation of the section (local stability of the flanges and global stability of the girder) is controlled during erection and deck casting.
 Generally, lateral bracing will not be required between adjacent tub girders.
-The AASHTO LRFD Specifications further suggest that tub girders with spans less than 150 feet be braced, at a minimum on either side of a lifting point.
-For spans greater than 150 feet, full-length lateral bracing shall be installed.
+AASHTO LRFD Article C6.7.5.3 further suggests that lateral bracing be provided for straight tub girders with spans less than 150 feet as a minimum on either side of a lifting point.
+Other considerations for which a full-length lateral bracing system should be provided in such cases are further discussed.
+For spans greater than 150 feet, a full-length lateral bracing should be provided within the tub.

 Top flange lateral bracing increases the torsional stiffness of tub girder sections during erection, handling, and deck casting.
 For composite tub girders closed by the deck slab, the cross-section of the tub is torsionally stiff.
-However, prior to placement of the deck slab the open tub is torsionally more flexible and subject to rotation or twist.
-The top flange lateral bracing, then, forms a quasi-closed section resisting shear flow from the noncomposite loading.
+However, prior to placement of the deck slab, the open tub girder is torsionally more flexible and subject to rotation or twist.
+The top flange lateral bracingforms a quasi-closed section resisting shear flow from the noncomposite loading.

-The lateral bracing is typically comprised of WT or angle sections and is often configured in a single diagonal (Warren truss) or double diagonal arrangement (X-brace truss).
+The lateral bracing is typically comprised of WT or angle sections and is often configured in a single diagonal (Warren or Pratt truss) arrangement.
 The diagonal bracing members commonly frame into the workpoint of the girder top flange and internal diaphragm connection.
-Alternatively, the length between internal cross-frame can be divided into multiple lateral bracing panels.
+Alternatively, the length between internal cross-frames can be divided into multiple lateral bracing panels.
 Such framing arrangements usually include a single transverse strut at intermediate brace locations.
 The plane of the top flange lateral bracing system should be detailed to be as close as possible to the plane of the girder top flanges so as to increase the torsional stiffness of the section, while at the same time reducing connection eccentricities and excessive out-of-plane bending in the web.